Xbox Series X restock update today: Track on Twitter, Walmart, GameStop and more

 Where to buy Xbox Series X: Restock links and updates

-As of 7:24 a.m.
-ET on May 12, there is no Xbox Series X restock.
-In fact, there has been no Xbox restock at all this week, with the exception the Xbox Series S (which is now sold out).
-Make sure to bookmark our Xbox Series X restock tracker below for the latest Xbox restock updates.
+As of 8:05 a.m.
+ET on May 17, there is no Xbox Series X restock available.
+BJ's and Antonline were the only retailers with Xbox Series X restock last week.
+However, our Xbox Series X restock tracker indicates various retailers from Walmart to Target could have restock in the coming days.

 Xbox Series X: $499 @ Amazon